R-Lum/RLumCarlo/README.md

 ### Last steps

+  - Remove this document and make a local copy
   - Delete this list but follow-up the things below
   - run WIN-builder tests for all releases
   - run as-CRAN